Soham-coder/verification-blog/src/posts/blog/category-test.md

 reg c;
 always_ff@(posedge clk)
 begin
- c = a; //LHS will be evaluated in active region and RHS will be updated in active region.
+ c = a; //RHS will be evaluated in active region and LHS will be updated in active region.
 So c will get value a as well as b will also get value c sequentially but change of values will be reflected then and there in active region only.
 Their values will get reflected if printed by system task $display or $strobe.
 It will synthesize to only 1 flip-flop with a as input and b=c as output wire with "clk" as clock of the flip-flop b = c;
 end
 endmodule